lechatpito/SPASE-to-schemaorg-converter/Readme.md

-# SPASE to ODIS Conversion
+# Helio-KNOW ODIS Conversion Tools

 This project focuses on converting [SPASE (Space Physics Archive Search and Extract)](https://spase-group.org/) metadata to [ODIS (Ocean Data and Information System)](https://book.odis.org/) compatible JSON-LD format.
 This conversion is a crucial step in integrating heliophysics data into a broader, interoperable framework that adheres to schema.org vocabulary.